May 2009 (Part 3)

 I try to avoid evaluating or judging my chi kung experiences, and I am particularly cautious in not making assumptions about what I've experienced.

-— Brain, Canada
+— Brian, Canada

 Congratulations for you wonderful experience.
 Your experience is like what Taoist masters describe about their spiritual cultivation at a high level.